-In this article, we will cover some of the most common and advanced VMware interview questions, including real-time VMware interview questions and answers, and provide interview preparation tips to help you get ready for a VMware interview.
+In this article, we are going to discuss some common and advanced VMware interview questions along with real-time VMware interview questions and answers.
+We are also going to provide interview preparation tips which will help you in preparing for a VMware interview.

 Basic VMware Interview Questions

-Here are the basic VMware Interview Questions for freshers and experienced:
+Here are the basic vmware troubleshooting interview questions and answers for freshers and experienced:

 1. How does VMware work and what does it do?